sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/6_templates.md

 ---

 In addition to annotating template classes, functions, and parameters, we've added support for annotating concept definitions, specializations, and references to functions and concepts in `requires` clauses.
-In the [next post](), we'll implement adding annotations for type references in variable declarations, function parameters and return values, template arguments, and more.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 7: Types"}></LocalLink>, we'll implement adding annotations for type references in variable declarations, function parameters and return values, template arguments, and more.
 Thanks for reading!